BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Data

 The output signal of the LFI receivers exhibits a set of narrow spikes at 1\,Hz and harmonics with different amplitude and shape for each detector.
 These subtle artifacts are due to a common-mode additive effect caused by interference between scientific and housekeeping data in the analog circuits of the LFI data acquisition electronics.
 The spikes are present at some level in the output from all detectors, but affect the 44\,GHz data most strongly because of the low voltage and high post-detection gain values in that channel.
 The spikes are nearly identical in sky and reference load samples, and therefore almost completely removed by the LFI differencing scheme.
 However, a residual effect remains in the differenced data, which needs to be carefully considered in the data processing.

-These features are synchronous with the On-Board time, with no measurable change in phase over the entire survey, allowing construction of a piecewise-continuous template by stacking the data for a given detector onto a one second interval.
-In the DPC analysis the spikes were found to produce negligible effects in the 30 and 70 GHz channels, and were removed only from the 44\,GHz time-ordered data via template fitting.
-We adopt the same procedure without changes.
+These features are synchronous with the On-Board time, with no measurable change in phase over the entire survey, allowing construction of a piecewise-continuous template by stacking the data for a given detector onto a one second interval, and fitting a single overall amplitude.
+In the DPC analysis the spikes were deemed to produce negligible effects in the 30 and 70 GHz channels, and were removed only from the 44\,GHz time-ordered data via template fitting, while the \Planck\ PR4 processing corrected all three channels.
+One notable difference between the two algorithms is that while the DPC analysis created the template shape by binning the TOD in time-domain, the PR4 analysis instead fitted a series of Fourier modes.